playgen/it-alert/README.md

 4. Build Unity/PlayGen.ITAlert.Unity/PlayGen.ITAlert.Unity.sln.

-5. Run Tools/CreateLibJunctions.bat to setup the required symlinks so the correct dlls are included (you need to do this before opening .Unity so Unity doesn't create the folders instead).
+5. Run Tools/CreateLibJunctions.bat to setup the required symlinks so the correct dlls are included (**you need to do this before opening .Unity so Unity doesn't create the folders instead**).
+This will create 2 symlinks \Unity\Assets\Gamework and \Unity\Assets\SUGAR

 6. Open and run Unity/ in the Unity Editor.